Caliphylla sp. #1

 from olive green to golden brown.

-We've never seen Caliphylla sp. #1 on Maui (although a young animal was recently photographed there by Angel Valdes).
+We've never personally seen Caliphylla sp. #1 on Maui where it appears to be rare.
 However,

 it is locally common on Oahu occurring in stands of the green algae Bryopsis in highly